ivan-jukic/emojicon/README.md

 ## Emojicon

 #### Note: this is a fork of the original repository.
-Basic functionality has stayed the same, but it has been visualy updated, and code has been reogranized.
+Basic functionality has stayed the same, but it has been visualy updated, and code has been reorganized.
 Min SDK version is 14.

 Do you like emojis in Whatsapp, iMessage?
 [Emojicon](http://rockerhieu.github.io/emojicon/) is a library to implement such a thing for Android.